KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-24-hosting-google-app-engine.md

 ### Add the SDK to your PATH

 Next, you need to add the directory that you just unzipped to your `PATH` variable.
-(If you don't remember the `PATH` variable from the Java tutorials, read about it [here](/tutorials/java/setup).)
+(If you don't remember the `PATH` variable from the Java tutorials, read about it [Java Setup](/tutorials/java/setup).)

 You want to add the `bin` directory inside the SDK folder to your `PATH` variable.
 Mine looks like this: